 Studying adolescent behavior, sexual violence, and the effects of police interactions on youth development.
 My research incorporates both quantitative and spatial approaches to understanding crime patterns and their societal impacts.

-Expertise: Spatial and Longitudinal Analysis
+Expertise: Longitudinal and Spatial Analysis

-Role: Instructor
+Role: Instructor of Record

-Semesters: Spring 2025, Fall 2024, Summer 2024
+Fall 2025, Spring 2025, Fall 2024, Summer 2024

 Developed and delivered comprehensive curriculum covering social determinants of health, healthcare systems, and medical institutions.

-Role: Co-Teacher
+Role: Co-Instructor

-Semester: Spring 2023
+Spring 2023

 Collaborated in teaching statistical methods, research design, and data analysis using R and STATA.